Complete Off-Grid Solar Guide 2025

 Step 3: Size Your Solar Array

-Solar sizing depends heavily on your location's peak sun hours (PSH):
+Solar sizing depends heavily on your location's peak sun hours (PSH).
+Use our Panel Output Calculator to estimate production based on your location:

 Array Size (W) = Daily Wh ÷ Peak Sun Hours ÷ System Efficiency